ue4plugins/HoverPlugin/README.md

 */Engine/Plugins/Media* directory and compile your game.
 Full Unreal Engine 4 source code from GitHub (4.9 or higher) is required for this to work.

+After compiling the plug-in, you have to **enable it** in Unreal Editor's plug-in browser.

 In order to use the Blueprint version of the hover component, copy the file */Content/BlueprintHoverComponent.uasset* into your project's */Content* directory.